Get over 50% off our best selling courses with code THANKFUL24!

 Furthermore, here’s the kicker: I can’t just serve them what I “know” they will eat because I can’t guarantee they “will” eat anything anyway!
 My kids will pass on their favorite foods on any given day, probably based on one or two of the factors listed above.
 The only thing I can almost guarantee they will eat is chocolate chips, but there have been times when those come home untouched too.

 If I only send tiny amounts of food and obviously can’t give them more since they’re at school, they may not have enough to eat should they choose to only enjoy the cheese and {quartered) grapes.
-One grape and one tiny bite of cheese is great at home when I can offer more, but it probably won’t keep them satisfied if that’s what they choose to eat at school.
+One grape and one tiny bite of cheese are great at home when I can offer more, but it probably won’t keep them satisfied if that’s what they choose to eat at school.

 This is tricky.
-If the food is still safe to eat (non-perishable food or the ice pack and perishable food are still cold), you may want to re-offer the food after your pick up your child only if they’re interested in eating it.
+If the food is still safe to eat (non-perishable food or the ice pack and perishable food are still cold), you may want to re-offer the food after you pick up your child only if they’re interested in eating it.
 We strongly advise against re-serving meals or snacks in a punitive way (“No snack at snack time because you didn’t eat your lunch”), as this leads to anxiety around food and is seen by your child as a punishment.

 Of course, use your judgement – many times I won’t have a snack handy but my daughter is famished and all we have available to eat is her unfinished lunch.
 I’ll ask her if she wants to open it up and eat what’s leftover as a snack, and oftentimes she will say yes.
 It’s not done as a consequence of her not eating – it’s simply because she wasn’t hungry or was too distracted but wants to try again.